gparraMstr/nba-draft-analysis/README.md

 ```
 project-root/
-├── dist/
+├── dist/                             # CODEPEN
-│   ├── bundle.js                     # CODEPEN JavaScript file with all logic
+│   ├── bundle.js                     # JavaScript file with all logic
 │   ├── index.html                    # HTML code to render the Draft analysis output
 │   ├── nba.css                       # CSS classes to dress the HTML output
 ├── src/